zhenglong1603/tp/docs/DeveloperGuide.md

 **Format 2: Clearing by index**

 **MSS**
-1. User requests to delete all medical usages records from the patient found by index.
+1. User requests to delete all medicine usages records from the patient found by index.
-2. Klinix confirms successful deletion of medical usage records.<br>
+2. Klinix confirms successful deletion of medicine usage records.<br>
    Use case ends.

 **Extensions**